hubverse-org/hubDocs/docs/source/user-guide/hub-structure.md

 it should be moved to another repository.

 [^model-output]: The directory is required, but the name is flexible.
-You can use a custom directory path by setting the `"model_output_dir"` key in the `admin.json` file.
+You can use a custom directory path by setting the `"model_output_dir"` property in the `admin.json` file.
 More details can be found in the `admin.json` schema definition.